LucasCosas/mlops/README.md

 # MLOPS

 ### Clone Repository
-Start cloning this repo in the Azure DevOps Repo blade and create a variables library called "trainmodel" in the Pipelines label with the following:
+Start cloning this repo in the Azure DevOps Repo blade.

+Create a variables library called "trainmodel" in the Pipelines label with the following:

 - RESOURCE_GROUP : "resource group name"
 - WORKSPACE_NAME : "AML workspace name"